javascript-2020/code-projects/http-file-upload/README.md

 serving files from an alternate directory

-if you installed http-file-upload locally at `/work/http-file-upload/` and wish to access files at ` /work/tmp/ `
+if you installed http-file-upload locally at `/work/http-file-upload/` and wish to access files at `/work/tmp/`

 ```
-npx http-file-upload.js -cwd /work/tmp/
+npx http-file-upload -cwd /work/tmp/
 ```

-if you downloaded the single file http-file-upload.js to `/work/http-file-upload/` and wish to access files at ` /work/tmp/ `
+if you downloaded the single file http-file-upload.js to `/work/http-file-upload/` and wish to access files at `/work/tmp/`

 ```
-node http-file-upload.js -cwd /work/tmp/
+node http-file-upload -cwd /work/tmp/
 ```

 <br>